Villavu/Simba/Doc/sphinx/scriptref/color.rst

     *   CTS 2: HSL comparison.
 It has two modifiers that modify the result tolerance, Hue and Saturation.
 The lower the modifier, the higher tolerance required for a match.
-They can be set seperately and therefore used to distinguish very specific colours.
+They can be set seperately and therefore used to distinguish very specific colors.
 Some differ a lot in saturation, but very little in hue.
 Luminance is assigned a somewhat static function, and has no modifier.

-    *   CTS 3: Comparison using CIE L*a*b colour space, uses Pythagorean distance.
+    *   CTS 3: Comparison using CIE L*a*b color space, uses Pythagorean distance.